napari/napari.github.io/tutorials/fundamentals/layers/points.md

 +++

-## adding, deleting, and selecting points
+## Adding, deleting, and selecting points

 New points can be added using the point adding tool.
 This tool can be selected from layer controls panel.
 Points can then be added by clicking in the canvas.